vercel/ai-chatbot/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?demo-title=Next.js+Chat&demo-description=A+full-featured%2C+hackable+Next.js+AI+chatbot+built+by+Vercel+Labs&demo-url=https%3A%2F%2Fchat.vercel.ai%2F&demo-image=%2F%2Fimages.ctfassets.net%2Fe5382hct74si%2F4aVPvWuTmBvzM5cEdRdqeW%2F4234f9baf160f68ffb385a43c3527645%2FCleanShot_2023-06-16_at_17.09.21.png&project-name=Next.js+Chat&repository-name=nextjs-chat&repository-url=https%3A%2F%2Fgithub.com%2Fvercel-labs%2Fai-chatbot&from=templates&skippable-integrations=1&env=OPENAI_API_KEY%2CAUTH_SECRET&envDescription=How+to+get+these+env+vars&envLink=https%3A%2F%2Fgithub.com%2Fvercel-labs%2Fai-chatbot%2Fblob%2Fmain%2F.env.example&teamCreateStatus=hidden&stores=[{"type":"kv"}])

-## Creating a KV Database Instance

-Follow the steps outlined in the [quick start guide](https://vercel.com/docs/storage/vercel-kv/quickstart#create-a-kv-database) provided by Vercel.
-This guide will assist you in creating and configuring your KV database instance on Vercel, enabling your application to interact with it.

-Remember to update your environment variables (`KV_URL`, `KV_REST_API_URL`, `KV_REST_API_TOKEN`, `KV_REST_API_READ_ONLY_TOKEN`) in the `.env` file with the appropriate credentials provided during the KV database setup.
+## Store your Chat History in Supabase

+Go to [supabase.com](https://supabase.com/) and click "Start your project" in the top right to create a new project.
+When your project is created, grab your api keys.
+Click the Connect button in the top right of the project homepage -> App Frameworks -> Next.js.
+Copy the contents of the `.env.local` file with the api keys and add this to your local `.env.local` file.

+## Get an OpenAI API key

+Go to the [OpenAI Platform](https://platform.openai.com/api-keys) and login or signup, and create a new secret key.
+Add this key to your `.env.local` file as `OPENAI_API_KEY`.

 ## Running locally

 You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
-It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.
+It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env.local` file is all that is necessary.

-> Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.
+> Note: You should not commit your `.env.local` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.

 1. Install Vercel CLI: `npm i -g vercel`
 2. Link local instance with Vercel and GitHub accounts (creates `.vercel` directory): `vercel link`
 3. Download your environment variables: `vercel env pull`

+Next, setup your Supabase project to store your Chat History.

+1. In `/supabase/migrations/20240916140519_init.sql`, you'll find a SQL script to setup your database tables in Supabase
+2. Copy this script, and visit the [SQL Editor](https://supabase.com/dashboard/project/zlarqpgkbjqgrvuquugu/sql/new) of the project you just created.
+3. Paste in the script and hit "RUN".

+Last, start your local server:

 ```bash
 pnpm install